jmriesen/rust-RSM/README.md

 The bindgen and cbindgen tools do most of the heavy lifting by automating the generation of type and function definitions.
 However, there are a few project specific things that have to be kept in mind:
 - Don't blindly trust the generated type definitions.
-The C code uses dynamically sized types, however, the header files/generated Rust types assume these types occupy their max size.
+The original C code uses dynamically sized types; however, the header files/generated Rust types assume these types occupy their max size.
-`CSTRING` is the most commonly used example.
 - Pay extra attention to pointers/pointer arithmetic.
-The C code sometimes allocates memory for multiple structs of different types at once.
+The original C code sometimes allocates memory for multiple structs of different types at once.
-This is particularly prominent in the shared memory segment.
+This pattern is particularly prominent in the shared memory segment and is problematic when verbatim translated into Rust since Rust assumes every struct can be moved.
-This can be problematic since Rust assumes every struct can be moved, however, as long as you are aware of this issue, it is fairly easy to work around.
+However, as long as you are aware of this issue, it is fairly easy to work around.
 - The C code assumes it is single-threaded.
 The C code uses a lot of global variables, and since it assumes it is single-threaded, there are no synchronization guards in place (Atomics, Mutexes, etc.).
 However, Rust unit tests are multi-threaded by default.